-This list was initially compiled to mark International Women’s Day 2017 we’ve picked a list of ten brilliant female poets with female translators, many of whom are poets in their own right.
+This list was initially compiled to mark International Women’s Day 2017.
+We picked a list of ten brilliant female poets with female translators, many of whom are also poets in their own right.
 All the featured poems are available to read online for free – click through the links beneath to see more of their work.

 1. Kim Hyesoon and translator Don Mee Choi

 The poems here are from Kim Hyesoon’s most recent book in Korean, Autobiography of Death (Munhaksileomsil, 2016), which consists of forty-nine poems.
 Each poem represents a day in the forty-nine days during which the spirit roams about after death, before it enters reincarnation. - Don Mee Choi

 2. Kim Yideum and translator Don Mee Choi

 Kim Yideum is a wildly original and politically volatile poet.
 Her poems interrogate, appropriate and detour myths and sensationalistic accounts of gender and gendered violence.
 Loaded with outrageous images and fantastical acts, her poems are sonic spaces in which voices erupt, interrupt and disrupt, her speakers changing at such a speed that it seems wrong to even call them speakers. - Don Mee Choi